 Our unit was manufactured in April 2021; you can see the label here.

 The LG UP7000 is an okay entry-level TV.
 It improves in a few areas from the LG UN7000 and performs similarly to the LG UP8000.
-However, unless you get the 50 or 70 inch models with VA panels, it has low contrast, and it's not a good choice for watching movies.
+However, unless you get the 50 or 70 inch models with VA panels, it has low contrast, and it's not a good choice for a dark viewing environment.
 Other options are available at a low cost with better dark room performance, like the Vizio V Series 2020.

 The Samsung TU7000 and the LG UP7000 are both okay TVs with different panel types.
 The Samsung has a VA panel with a higher native contrast ratio, while the LG that we tested has an IPS-like panel with wider viewing angles, but there are some sizes with a VA panel, too.
 The LG is better to use in a well-lit room because it gets brighter and has better reflection handling.
 Other than that, they have similar basic features, and both come with simple remotes that don't even have voice control.